astronomer/docs/learn/get-started-with-airflow.md

 :::

-## Step 3: Log in to the Airflow UI
+## Step 3: Log in to the Apache Airflow® UI

 The [Airflow UI](airflow-ui.md) is essential for managing Airflow.
 It contains information about your DAGs and is the best place to create and update Airflow connections to third-party data services.